patrickmineault/codebook/setup.myst.md

 ImportError: attempted relative import with no known parent package
 ```

 You have two options, change your Python path, or create an installable package.
-I don't recommend directly changing the Python path, but I write it here anyway because you will encounter it and it will be confusing if not covered here.
+I recommend the installable package route, but cover the Python path route first because you're likely to encounter it in other projects.

 ### Change your Python path (not recommended)

 You can put the `src` folder on your Python path.
-You can [append the `src` folder to the system variable PYTHONPATH when bash starts up (in ~/.bashrc)](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
+To do so, you can [append the `src` folder to the system variable PYTHONPATH when bash starts up (in ~/.bashrc)](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
 You might alternatively dynamically append to the system path from Python, via:

 ```{code}
 import sys